eventphone/ywsd/README.md

 This is a more involved example of a routing tree that features groups with multiple and non-default fork ranks, nested groups and a call forward from user 1001 to 1006.
-It illustrates no particular use case but should rather serve as an example on how generic and complex routing trees might look like.
+It illustrates no particular use case but should rather serve as an example of how generic and complex routing trees might look like.

 ### Route Generation